Local Interconnect Network: LIN protocol

 The LIN-Master uses one or more predefined scheduling tables to start the sending and receiving to the LIN bus.
 These scheduling tables contain at least the relative timing, where the message sending is initiated.

-One LIN Frame consists of the two parts header and response.
+One LIN Frame consists of the two parts: header and response.
 The header is always sent by the LIN Master, while the response is sent by either one dedicated LIN-Slave or the LIN master itself.

-Transmitted data within the LIN is transmitted serially as eight bit data bytes with one start bit, one stop-bit, and no parity (break field does not have a start bit and stop bit).
+Transmitted data within the LIN is transmitted serially as eight bit data bytes with one start bit, one stop-bit, and no parity (break field does not have a start or stop bit).
 Bit rates vary within the range of 1 kbit/s to 20 kbit/s.

 Data on the bus is divided into recessive (logical HIGH) and dominant (logical LOW).

-The time normal is considered by the LIN Masters stable clock source, the smallest entity is one bit time (52 µs @ 19.2 kbit/s).
+The time normally is considered by the LIN Masters stable clock source, the smallest entity is one bit time (52 μs @ 19.2 kbit/s).